Our step-by-step city guide to 2 perfect days in Brussels, Belgium.

 Dinner and Evening

 Le Mont des Arts at Sunset: Although not traditionally known as a ‘romantic city’, Brussels does afford some rather picturesque views for couples.
 The most spectacular view of the city can be obtained from Mont des Arts.
-At sunset this beauty is tripled.
-Orange hues highlight the gardens below and provide a welcoming place for visitors to sit and watch the sun go down.
 Be sure to pay close attention to the spire of City Hall from here.
 Metro Stop: Gare Centraal

 ‘Starry’ Dinner: For a memorable last stop, visit Le Châlet de la Forêt.
 Boasting two Michelin-stars, Chef Pascal Devalkeneer achieves the perfect balance between traditional and avant-garde cuisine.
 The menu is modern European and features a diverse range of seafood, from scallops to lobster.
 Game dishes are also popular.
 Be sure to try the squid cooked on wood with Basque ham, chorizo oil and romesco.